IARPC Collaborations Mentorship Program: 2025-26 Session

 Depending on the number of people interested in the program, circles may be organized by general field (e.g., oceanography, social sciences, etc.), or may include a variety of fields and themes.

-Once circles are created, the Engagement Director will help circles schedule their first meeting.
-After the first meeting, the circle will be responsible for setting a monthly meeting time.
+Once circles are created, the Early Career Community of Practice leads and team will host a program launch meeting.
+After this first meeting, the circle will be responsible for setting a monthly meeting time.

 What Is the Time Commitment?